 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as electricity power fridges, lights, computers, heating, water and many more resources in the shops and restaurants.
+Narrator text: Carbon is released as electricity powers fridges, lights, computers, heating, water and many more resources in the shops and restaurants.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Customers travel to shops and restaurants to buy and eat beef [X] Button 2: Farm vehicles are used to farm the fields.
-Button 3: The materials used to package beef are produced.
+Button 1: Customers travel to shops and restaurants [X] Button 2: Vehicles are used on the farm .
+Button 3: The materials used to package beef are sourced and produced.

 Slide 12